The two levels of reality

 Influence of reality on the psyche

-Our culture, starting from the indisputable premise of the existence of a physical reality, has assumed that reality determines and influences our psychic reactions.
+Our culture, starting from the indisputable premise of the existence of a physical reality, has assumed that reality determines and influences the reactions of our psyche.
 In fact, once admitted that the psyche is the product of brain activity, everything that is experienced by the conscious Ego must be considered as the effect of a particular state of a part of the brain system.
 This cultural position is a consequence of the attention that has been devoted, in particular in the last four centuries of human history, to the observation, study and interpretation of what is considered the objective reality of the physical and organic world.
-Even this attention, however, has a psychic origin: for many centuries, in different cultures, other psychic tunings, centered on forms of experience much less attentive to objective reality, have prevailed.
+Even this attention, however, is determined by the psyche: for many centuries, in different cultures, other tunings of the psyche, centered on forms of experience much less attentive to objective reality, have prevailed.

 The weak objective reality

 In the pages of this site ample space has been given, in addition to some interesting forms of subjective reality, to the manifestations of an objective reality that I would define as weak to distinguish it from the strong one.
-These are events, certainly objective (as perceived and witnessed by a plurality of people, and in some cases documented by recording devices), whose paranormal character can be framed in what is commonly defined, in the light of the strong objective reality, as magical, miraculous, spiritistic, alien and even diabolical.
-The events of the weak objective reality are characterized by the fact that they are aleatory, unpredictable, almost always uncontrollable, uncertain in their dynamics and disconcerting, due to the fact that they often come into conflict with the certainties offered to us by the strong objective reality (certainties which, as we have seen , are at least questionable).
-Another aspect of the weak objective reality consists in the need to resort to the activity of alien entities to explain the causes and effects of its phenomena: these entities can be inhabitants of other worlds (as in the case of UFOs), spirits of the dead, demons, angels, saints and deities of various kinds, according to the preferences and the more or less bizarre orientations of the human psyche.
+These are events, certainly objective (as perceived and witnessed by a plurality of people, and in some cases documented by recording devices), whose paranormal character can be framed in what is commonly defined, in the light of the strong objective reality, as magical, miraculous, spiritistic, alien and even diabolic.
+The events of the weak objective reality are characterized by the fact that they are aleatory, unpredictable, almost always uncontrollable, uncertain in their dynamics and disconcerting, due to the fact that they often come into conflict with the certainties offered to us by the strong objective reality (certainties which, as we have seen, can also be questionable).
+Another aspect of the weak objective reality consists in the need to resort to the activity of alien entities to explain the causes and effects of the phenomena observed: these entities can be inhabitants of other worlds (as in the case of UFOs), spirits of the dead, demons, angels, saints or deities of various kinds, according to the preferences and the more or less strange orientations of the human psyche.

 In many cases the events of the weak objective reality are occurring escaping the control of the conscious Ego of any person, but some human beings, both female and male (defined from time to time as magicians, shamans, witches and sorcerers, medicine-man, healers, but also saints, holy men and holy women), show that they can have a more or less accentuated intentional control towards this type of reality.
-To obtain this control it is necessary not only to be endowed with a particular talent, whose nature completely escapes us, but also to undergo an initiatory training that may last for years and involves self-control exercises: it is above all a form of control of the human psychic tunings by the conscious Ego.
-Culturally, the initiatory path aims to achieve a certain degree of control over the alien entities that can determine paranormal phenomena (spirits or demons), whose objective existence is not questioned, while the concept of psychic tunings, much more abstract, has only a relative philosophical meaning.
-In fact, even in the context of strong objective reality, making a distinction between an event or an object and the psychic reaction it determines in our mind is very difficult: if an earthquake shakes the earth beneath our feet, if someone threatens us with a weapon, if we are diagnosed with a tumor, the psychic reactions associated with these events are, for the conscious Ego, identical to the events themselves, and any conceptual reasoning having as objective the separation between the real event and the psychic reaction aroused in the our mind proves to be almost ineffective.
+To obtain this control it is necessary not only to be endowed with a particular talent, whose nature completely escapes us, but also to undergo an initiatory training that may last for years and involves self-control exercises: it is above all a form of control of the tunings of the human psyche by the conscious Ego.
+Culturally, the initiatory path aims to achieve a certain degree of control over the alien entities that can determine paranormal phenomena (spirits or demons), whose objective existence is not questioned, while the concept of psyche's tunings, much more abstract, has only a relative philosophical meaning.
+In fact, even in the context of strong objective reality, making a distinction between an event or an object and the psyche's reaction it determines in our mind is very difficult: if an earthquake shakes the earth beneath our feet, if someone threatens us with a weapon, if we are diagnosed with a tumor, the psyche's reactions associated with these events are, for the conscious Ego, identical to the events themselves, and any conceptual reasoning having as objective the separation between the real event and the reaction it evokes in our mind proves to be poorly effective.
 This is the ordinary human condition, in which the Ego is a prisoner of the mind.

-In the recent history of humanity, there is a remarkable increase in the intentional control of humans over the strong objective reality.
-This observation may seem obvious and even trivial, but it deserves some in-depth analysis on the basis of the complexity of psychic reactions to real world events, the latter considered in their dual nature of natural events and socio-cultural events (determined by the human environment).
-Considering that individual entity which we call conscious Ego, it seems obvious that it desires to have a good degree of control of reality and that it engages its will in an attempt to increase this control.
-However, we must immediately recognize that this is a desire of psychic origin, determined by the mental functioning of the individual.
-The fact is that the conscious Ego of billions of human beings, lived over the centuries, has experienced dissatisfaction, affliction and pain as a mental reaction to most of the events of objective reality (including our body) in which it was involved.
-But, as has been repeatedly stated on this site, such mental reactions – when they enter the field of consciousness – constitute the essence of the human psychic phenomenon as a whole.
-In an attempt to escape from this condition (to free itself), the conscious Ego has followed two paths: the first, prevalent in the Western culture of the last centuries, consists in the search for happiness (or at least for liberation from suffering) through the control of objective reality; the second, more widespread in the ancient eastern esoteric culture (especially in some paths of yoga or zen), entails an initiatory journey of liberation within the psyche itself.
+In the recent history of humankind, there is a remarkable increase in the intentional control of humans over the strong objective reality.
+This observation may seem obvious and even banal, but it deserves some in-depth analysis on the basis of the complexity of the reactions of the psyche to real world events, the latter considered in their dual nature of natural events and socio-cultural events (determined by the human environment).
+Considering the individual entity which we call conscious Ego, it seems obvious that it desires to have a good degree of control of reality and that it engages its will in an attempt to increase this control.
+However, we must immediately recognize that this is a desire originating from the psyche, determined by the mental functioning of the individual.
+The fact is that the conscious Ego of billions of human beings, lived over the centuries, has experienced dissatisfaction, affliction and pain as a mental reaction to most of the events of objective reality (including those concerning our organism) in which it was involved.
+But, as has been repeatedly stated on this site, such mental reactions – when they enter the field of consciousness – constitute the essence of the human psyche's phenomenon as a whole.
+In an attempt to escape from this condition (to free itself), the conscious Ego has followed two paths: the first, prevalent in the Western culture of the last centuries, consists in the search for happiness (or at least for liberation from suffering) through the control of objective reality; the second, more widespread in the ancient eastern esoteric culture (especially in some paths of yoga or zen), entails an initiatory itinerary of liberation towards the psyche itself.

-A fundamental difference between these two paths is given by the fact that the control over the psyche can be pursued individually, or with the help of a teacher, a guide: those who try this route have a vocation to isolation, to solitude, precisely because the interaction with other human beings can stimulate uncontrolled psychic reactions that hinder the ascetic process.
+A fundamental difference between these two paths is given by the fact that the control over the psyche can be pursued individually, or with the help of a teacher, a guide: those who try this route have a vocation to isolation, to solitude, precisely because the interaction with other human beings can stimulate automatic and uncontrolled reactions of the psyche that hinder the ascetic process.
 Instead, the control over reality is facilitated by the collaboration of many individuals within a social organization: all the technological advances of the last two centuries have been made possible by the creation of increasingly evolved and complex business organizations, which today form the basis of our economies, without which the lives of so many human beings would be at risk.
-We cannot naively believe that the conscious Ego of a person who lives in a society like ours could freely decide how to control his/her own psychic experiences: even before the Ego can become aware of its own independent existence, the mind to which it is associated will have received a considerable amount of information, instructions and programs – determined by the complexity of the system to which she/he belongs – which will contribute to determine the psychic experiences in which she/he will be involved.
-The stimuli determined by the interactions with many other individuals also provoke continuous immediate, automatic and uncontrolled psychic reactions, which end up submerging the conscious Ego rather than helping it to free itself.
+We cannot naively believe that the conscious Ego of a person who lives in a society like ours could freely decide how to control the experiences of its own psyche: even before the Ego can become aware of its own independent existence, the mind to which it is associated will have received a considerable amount of information, instructions and programs – determined by the complexity of the system to which a person belongs – which will contribute to determine the experiences in which she/he will be involved.
+The stimuli determined by the interactions with many other individuals also provoke continuous immediate, automatic and uncontrolled reactions of the psyche, which end up submerging the conscious Ego rather than helping it to free itself.

 The weak objective reality and the conscious Ego